Expert Advice: How to Prune a Palm Tree (with Pictures)

 Hurricane palm tree pruning.
 Photo by Flickr.

-Because the hurricane cut is such a big problem in coastal areas, it deserves its section.
-Some tree trimmers, with nothing else to do, offer the hurricane cut, a technique that could be fatal to palms.
+Because hurricane cut is such a big problem throughout the coastal areas, it deserves its own section.
+Some tree trimmers that have nothing else to do, offer hurricane cut, a technique that could be fatal to palms.

-This type of service has persisted for so long that many palm owners don’t realize how harmful it is to the plant.
+This type of service has gone on for so long that many palm owners don’t realize how harmful it is to the plant.

-Most palms are very wind-resistant and don’t get severely damaged by high winds.
-Yet, many still believe that trimming off most of the leaves will help the palm survive a hurricane.
+Most palms are very wind-resistant and don’t get damaged as severely by high winds.
+Yet, many still believe that trimming off most of the leaves will help the palm to survive a hurricane.

 Best Palm Tree Pruning Tools